 Turnover tax is a simplified tax system that serves as a substitute for income tax, CGT and dividends tax.
 This system is optional - micro businesses still have the option to use the standard tax system.
 Natural persons, companies, and close corporations can qualify as micro businesses if their "qualifying turnover" for a year of assessment does not exceed R 1 million.
+The R 1 million must be proportionally reduced if the person carries on business for less than 12 months in the year.
 A trust cannot qualify as a micro business.